The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/82535a44892feb4093d78a04d5e253357549e08d5596634c9e83e54c2420aea4.png

-Students who do well on the PIAT in 9th grade are likely to do well on the SAT math second in 12th grade.
+Students who do well on the PIAT in 9th grade are likely to do well on the SAT math section in 12th grade.
 For the NLSY participants who took both tests, the following scatter plot shows the relationship between their scores.
+It uses the scatter function in thinkstats, which adjusts the marker size and transparency, and optionally jitters the data.

 from thinkstats import scatter